 The first part of your application includes a few sfew simple questions about your contact information and educational background.
 Please start your application a few weeks ahead of the deadline.
-The Joint M.A. in Jewish Nonprofit Management and Jewish or Religious Education will offer rolling admissions until March 16, 2015.
+The Schools of Education will accept applications through March 2016.

 As part of your application process to becoming an educational leader through HUC-JIR, we encourage you to speak with a professional in the Department of Admissions and Recruitment.
 This informal, preliminary consultation is a way for us to get to know you better, for you to ask your questions and be sure now is the right time for you to apply to HUC-JIR.
 Simply email EducationPrograms@huc.edu to set a date and time.

 Good references come from individuals who know you well enough to give the Admissions Committee input on your candidacy and reflect on specific experiences you have had that make you a strong candidate.
 Please use the Reference Letter Request Form to submit the names and contact information of your references.
 HUC-JIR will not accept more than four letters of reference.
 The individuals you list as references will receive an email from HUC Admissions informing them that you have requested they write a letter of reference on your behalf.
 It is recommended that you are in touch with your chosen references prior to filling out this online form to alert them that they will receive this emailed request.
 Click here to start.

 Two Academic Reference: College professors or instructors with whom you have engaged in serious academic study should write the academic references.
 If you have been out of college more than five years you may obtain academic references from adult or informal education instructors.